SeniorDesign2023/transformers/status4/status4.md

 - **Tasks completed**
   - Description of tasks completed (and by whom)
-    - General**:** We all gave comments on and thought about how to present this work now that it is beginning to come together.
+    - General: We all gave comments on and thought about how to present this work now that it is beginning to come together.
     - Derik: General coding guidance.
 Started working on our presentation and double checked the math.
 Worked out how to test the matrices.
 Continuing algorithm research for stretch goals.
     - Kain: Audio recordings and presentation feedback.
 Algorithm research.
     - Chet: Setup the API service to take data from the view and run the transform functions.